libesmtp/libESMTP/docs/libesmtp.md

 the task of coding for software authors thus improving the quality of the resulting code.
 See the [rationale](rationale.md) for development of this library.

+## QA

+While the following steps are not and cannot be an exhaustive QA process, libESMTP code is required to compile with zero warnings when built using Meson's `--warnlevel 3 --werror` arguments.
+Warnlevel 3 is augmented with a "reasonable" set of extra warnings.
+The clang/llvm static analyser is used to verify code at compile time, again all warnings are eliminated.
+The valgrind tools are used to analyse behaviour at runtime.
+Where possible all warnings or errors are eliminated; occasionally this is not possible if the errors occur in dependencies.